 EMFS offers a variety of education and training opportunities for business owners, farmers, teachers, faculty, and others in the WNC region.
 Program participants are eligible to receive scholarships and travel support to regional educational and technical training events.

 Curriculum Development: EMFS offers training support and curriculum resources for regional leaders to expand their knowledge and expertise on a variety of county and region-specific food system topics.
 Educational modules and tools are also available for use in universities, community colleges, and school districts.
-If you’re interested in these resources or in providing a training or curriculum enhancement through your agency, please fill out this short interest form and Laura Lauffer, Project Director, will reach out to you shortly!
+If you’re interested in these resources or in providing a training or curriculum enhancement through your agency.
+Visit the Curriculum Development page to learn more!

 Food & Farm Business Development Assistance